Tuesday, November 5, 2019, 11:00 a.m.

 Luncheon cost: $15 per person

-Reservations for the luncheon are due no later than Thursday, September 26; the only reservation contact is Linda Stegall; phone 830-257-2795 or send an email to firstname.lastname@example.org.
+Reservations for the luncheon are due no later than Thursday, October 31; the only reservation contact is Linda Stegall; phone 830-257-2795 or send an email to firstname.lastname@example.org.

+The luncheon is a home-style Traditional Thanksgiving buffet which includes fresh garden salad, turkey, dressing, garlic mashed potatoes, green beans almandine, cranberry sauce, bread and pumpkin pie.
 To attend the program only, starting at 11:40, please advise Linda Stegall so that the necessary seating will be available.
 The meeting is open to the public.

 October 26 – Save the Date for “Breakfast Around the World”

 Save the date for HCTDW fundraiser “Breakfast Around the World” Saturday morning October 26 at Riverside Nature Center where you will find delicious international food choices, fresh air, fun and good conversation.
 Join us.